psidnell/ofexport2/README.md

 I originally wanted to access the OmniFocus data using AppleScript (or JavaScript on Yosemite) and did actually get as far as a working prototype that serialised JSON data from the osascript command back to the controlling program.
-While it was en the end quite simple to do it was unbelievably slow taking sometimes minutes for a large export rather than about a second when accessing the database directly.
+While it was in the end quite simple to do it was unbelievably slow, taking sometimes minutes for a large export rather than about a second when accessing the database directly.

 ## Known Issues ##